What? When? Where?

 Calapalooza is the University’s premier twice-a-year student activities fair.
 Participation by student groups involves representing your organization at an assigned table, where you can recruit members and build awareness about your group.

-Fall 2019 Calapalooza will take place near the beginning of the Fall 2019 semester.
+Fall 2019 Calapalooza will take place on Thursday, Sept 5.
 The event will be held in Upper and Lower Sproul, featuring 500+ student organizations!
 More information regarding Fall 2019 Calapalooza will be posted on our website and social media accounts in August!

 To participate as a student interested in learning more about involvement opportunities on campus, just come during the event hours!